ceenguyeen/ceenguyeen.github.io/_posts/2021-01-25-Portfolio Analysis-Markdown.md

 ## 4. Asset-Liability Management

-The last option is for investors to construct two portfolios: a Liability Hedging Portolio and Performance Seeking Portfolio.
+The last risk management strategy is Asset-Liability management, which is utilized by banks and pension funds.
+This involved constructing two portfolios: a Liability Hedging Portolio and Performance Seeking Portfolio.
 It is important for investors to consider both their assets and liabilities when investing by looking at the funding ratio as opposed to solely focusing on the value of your assets.
+This method ensures that investors are investing their money in ways that allow them to cover their liabilities.